 Finally, the online results and selections are the timely interventions the education departments (NDoE and DHERST) introduced in 2018 and 2017, respectively.

-The online interventions are a practical and sustainable measures to cater for a growing school population in the country.
+Online interventions are practical and sustainable measures to cater for a growing school population in the country.

 The two departments need all the help they can get from the education planners and political leaders in the country now and into the future.

-Disclaimer: The data present in this article are sourced online and presented to show the growth in secondary schools and number of students in the country.
+Disclaimer: The data presented in this article showed the growth in secondary schools and the number of students in the country.
+All rights reserved.
 Follow PNG on Twitter for the latest developments in education.